(Updated: May 2025)

 Potential negative effects

-- Psychoactive Effects: As a derivative of THC, 10-OH-HHC can induce psychoactive effects, including euphoria, altered perception, and cognitive impairment.
+- Psychoactive effects: As a derivative of THC, 10-OH-HHC can induce psychoactive effects, including euphoria, altered perception, and cognitive impairment.
 These effects may be undesirable for some users, particularly those seeking therapeutic benefits to improve their condition.

-- Anxiety and Paranoia: High doses of 10-OH-HHC could potentially induce anxiety and paranoia in sensitive individuals, similar to the effects observed with high doses of THC.
+- Anxiety and paranoia: High doses of 10-OH-HHC could potentially induce anxiety and paranoia in sensitive individuals, similar to the effects observed with high doses of THC.
 Its chemical structure is very similar to HHC and THC, so the negative effects are also very similar.

-- Cognitive Impairment: Long-term use of 10-OH-HHC may lead to cognitive impairment, affecting memory, attention, and executive functions.
+- Cognitive impairment: Long-term use of 10-OH-HHC may lead to cognitive impairment, affecting memory, attention, and executive functions.

-- Addiction and Dependence: As with other cannabinoids, there is a potential risk of developing a dependence on 10-OH-HHC, especially with chronic use.
+- Addiction and dependence: As with other cannabinoids, there is a potential risk of developing a dependence on 10-OH-HHC, especially with chronic use.

-- Physical Side Effects: These may include dry mouth, red eyes, dizziness, and increased heart rate, similar to the side effects observed with THC consumption.
+- Physical side effects: These may include dry mouth, red eyes, dizziness, and increased heart rate, similar to the side effects observed with THC consumption.

-Legal Status of the New Cannabinoid The legal status of 10-OH-HHC varies by country and region.
+The legal status of 10-OH-HHC varies by country and region.
 In some places, all forms of cannabis-derived cannabinoids are strictly regulated or banned.
 In others, synthetic cannabinoids may fall into legal gray areas or be subject to specific regulations.
 As 10-OH-HHC is a relatively new compound, its legal status is still evolving, and users must be aware of local laws and regulations regarding its use.

 Countries where 10-OH-HHC is legal: